 There's something precious about the way mesta (homemade yogurt) is made.
 You slowly simmer milk, swaddle it in a blanket right before going to sleep, and then you wake up to the most perfect breakfast.
 But for all its preciousness, the process is not the least bit fussy.
 So if you've never fermented anything at home, yogurt is a nice first project.
 It doesn't take very long, it doesn't require any special equipment, it's very hard to mess up, and the results are so much more delicious than anything you can buy in a store.
 All you need is milk and a little bit of leftover yogurt, which we call the khumsah.

 If you've never tried plain homemade yogurt, you don't know what you've been missing.
 But there are also a lot of tasty ways to dress up this humble bowl.
-Try out some of these serving suggestions, whether you've got homemade or store-bought:
+Try out some of these serving suggestions (crowd-sourced from my friends and family), whether you've got homemade or store-bought:

 Rosewater, pistachio, and honey (pictured above)